varigence/docs/bimlflex/bimlflex-app-user-guide/data-vault-accelerator.md

 [//]: # (TODO: Add screenshots and wording for each action)

-In the Excel-based Metadata Editor, there are numerous options for manipulating the source metadata so that the Accelerator will produce the desired Data Vault model.
+There are numerous options for manipulating the source metadata so that the Accelerator will produce the desired Data Vault model.
 Some of the common requirements include:

 * Choosing the Integration Key used for the Hubs.
 By analyzing business processes and the source data it is possible to find EWBK's that aren't the technical source keys
 * Pulling disparate information stored in complex relationships in the source into a Satellite connected to the relevant Hub.
 For information, such as addresses there is normally no need to maintain complex relationships from the source.
 An address is just an attribute of the entity with a location